0x0539/tap.io/README.md

 <script type="text/javascript" src="http://your.socket.server/socket.io/socket.io.js"></script>
 ```

-The next thing you have to do is include every script under lib/shared.
+The next thing you have to do is include every script under lib/shared *in addition to* any shared code
+you have implemented for your game.

 I know that's a lot of script tags.
-One day, I plan to provide a single JS file containing all of the tap.io scripts.
-For now, just include
+One day, I plan to provide a single JS file containing all of the
-everything separately.
+tap.io scripts.
+For now, just include everything separately.

 After you've included the necessary scripts, you'll need to execute some JS to get the game running: